RaiyanWasiSiddiky/RaiyanWasiSiddiky/README.md

 ## 🧠 About Me

-I'm a passionate developer and researcher with a strong academic record and real-world development experience.
+I'm a passionate developer and researcher with a strong academic record.
 I've worked across web stacks and machine learning pipelines, with a focus on building secure, scalable, and impactful systems.
 I enjoy turning complex problems into elegant code and constantly learning from every project I tackle.

 ---